JoCo-NaN/IndivEM/README.md

-# Individual component for University of York EMPR
+# Individual component for the University of York EMPR

 Component I developed as part of the Embedded Systems Project (**EMPR**) carried out during my 3rd year at the University of York.